davbeck/davbeck.github.io/apps/thinksocial.md

 ## Roadmap

-I'm a single developer with a separate fulltime job and a family, so work on Trunk is may be slower than we all want.
+I'm a single developer with a separate fulltime job and a family, so work on ThinkSocial is may be slower than we all want.
 That being said, my goal is to have a basic version available in the App Store by this Summer.